 2. Encourage them

 Your clients may have the most awkward smiles or may not know what to do with their hands, but it’s your job to be their biggest encourager.
 People LOVE getting positive feedback.
 There is a balance between fake encouragement and genuinely helping people look their best.
-Be sure to fix necklaces that are out of place or boutonnieres that are on crooked.
-Noticing the little things to help them look good will go a long way.
+Be sure to fix necklaces that are out of place or boutonnieres that are crooked.
+Noticing the little things to help them look goodwill goes a long way.